Psalm 80:1-18; Matthew 17:9-13

 Every other thing, every other person we turn to other than God will eventually let us down.

-Turning from my way is better than your way Lord - I know what is best for me.
+Turning from I know what's best for me.

 The truth is we don't really know what is best for us.
 We may think we are choosing wisely, but we do not have the big picture.

-If you believed there was a person who knew your heart down to it's deepest dark corners, and loved and accepted you as you are.
+If you believed there was a person who knew your heart down to it's deepest dark corners, it's deepest darkest secrets and still looked on you with love and compassion and acceptance.

 If you believed there was a person who wanted to restore and heal the broken places.